 Washing with soap and water has been THE WAY to clean most clothes for so long, it’s hard to imagine reducing H2O by 98%.
 What this technology lacks in sexy bells and whistles, it gains in implications.
 Billions of gallons of clean water could be conserved every year simply by adopting this dry cleaning technology.
 Less water also means less drying, which can add energy savings to those with energy-hungry clothes dryers.
+Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution!

 The process uses plastic granules, which tumble with your laundry and a little water and detergent.
 The plastic absorbs the dirt or grit and can be reused for up to six months.